openstack/glance/doc/source/configuration/configuring.rst

   Optional.
 Default: ``900``

 ``workers=PROCESSES``
-  Number of Glance API or Registry worker processes to start.
+  Number of Glance API worker processes to start.
 Each worker process will listen on the same port.
 Increasing this value may increase performance (especially if using SSL with compression enabled).
 Typically it is recommended to have one worker process per CPU.
 The value `0` will prevent any new worker processes from being created.
 When ``data_api`` is set to ``glance.db.simple.api``, ``workers`` MUST be set to either ``0`` or ``1``.

   Optional.
 Default: The number of CPUs available will be used by default.